JDACS4C-IMPROVE/docs/content/quickstart-hpo-experiment.rst

 Requirements
 ____________

 Your model must be CANDLE compliant, containerized, and packaged in a singularity image.
 You can identify the image file by the **\*.sif** suffix.
 Default definition files can be found in the `IMPROVE Singularity repository <https://github.com/JDACS4C-IMPROVE/Singularity>`_.
 Follow the `install instructions<quickstart-build-and-deploy-models>`_ to deploy curated default models.
+Instructions on preliminary commands to build containers on Polaris can be found here: https://docs.alcf.anl.gov/polaris/data-science-workflows/containers/containers/.
 It's recommended that the container exposes the following interface scripts, but the train.sh is the only necessary script:

 + preprocess.sh
 + train.sh